Russell Westbrook: National team career

-In 2010, Westbrook was selected to the FIBA World Championship team in Istanbul, Turkey.
+In 2010, Westbrook was selected to the U.S. FIBA World Championship team in Istanbul, Turkey.
 On a team without a single member from its 2008 Olympic gold-medal team, Westbrook was considered a star on the team.
 The 2010 team relied heavily on a small lineup, and Westbrook finished in the top five on the team in minutes per game, and top three in points and assists per game.
 Team USA went 9–0 to win its first World Championship since 1994.
 The win automatically qualified Team USA for the 2012 Summer Olympics in London, and the U.S.A overtook Argentina for the No. 1 world ranking.

 Westbrook was selected to play for the 2012 Summer Olympic team in London, where he won a second gold medal.
 He declined an invitation to join the 2016 Olympic team.